 Entrepreneurs are the most hard-working, focused, and driven people on Earth!
 They have a clear vision to turn their ideas into something tangible – something that will sell for a profit.
 There are stand-out differences between entrepreneurs and normal working folk.
 The biggest difference has to do with sanity.
 Entrepreneurs are slightly crazy, but in a good way!

-The differences between an entrepreneur and a normal working person are like those differences between military personnel and civilians.
-Except entrepreneurs command themselves – they are their own boss.
+The differences between an entrepreneur and an average worker are like those differences between military personnel and civilians.
+Entrepreneurs command themselves – they are their own boss.

 Here’s a list of TEN THINGS ENTREPRENEURS DON’T DO: